Best Nature Experiences in Northwest Iceland: Waterfalls, Glaciers & Wildlife

 Glacial Adventure on Langjökull

-Explore ice caves and blue tunnels inside Europe’s second‐largest glacier.
+Explore ice caves and electric-blue tunnels inside Langjökull, Europe’s second-largest glacier.
 Guided tours leave daily from western meeting points, running from October through April.
-You’ll need warm layers, waterproof boots, and a good camera to capture the surreal ice formations.
+You’ll need warm layers, waterproof boots, and a good camera to capture the surreal ice formations that glow in shades of sapphire and turquoise.

-Truck Inn at Hvítá is an ideal stopover if you’re self‐driving this route—you can park right outside and hop on your glacier tour.
+Hvítá Trucks is an ideal stopover if you’re self-driving this route—you can park right outside and hop on your glacier tour in the morning.

 Wildlife and Bird Watching

 The Westfjords region, especially around Ísafjörður, is a paradise for bird enthusiasts.
-Puffins, guillemots, and gannets nest on sea cliffs from late May to mid-August.
-Boat tours from Ísafjörður offer up-close views of the rock formations and marine life.
+Puffins, guillemots, and gannets nest on dramatic sea cliffs from late May to mid-August, creating a spectacle of color and sound.
+Boat tours from Ísafjörður offer up-close views of the rock formations and marine life, including seals and sometimes even whales.

-After a day on the water, unwind at Ísafjörður Inn—also part of Ourhotels.is—with its friendly atmosphere and locally sourced dinner options.
+After a day on the water, unwind at Ísafjörður Inn with its friendly atmosphere and locally sourced dinner options.

 Hot Springs and Geothermal Pools

-Reykjafjarðarlaug is a hidden gem near Reykjanes on the Snæfellsnes Peninsula.
-Tucked beside a mountain stream, this natural pool is fed by geothermal springs.
-Pack your swimsuit and towel, and visit at sunset for a truly magical experience.
+Reykjafjarðarlaug is a hidden gem tucked beside a mountain stream on the Snæfellsnes Peninsula.
+This natural pool is fed by geothermal springs and offers the perfect spot to soak tired muscles after a day of exploring.
+Pack your swimsuit and towel, and visit at sunset for a truly magical experience with the golden light reflecting off the surrounding peaks.

 If you’re basing yourself in Stykkishólmur, The Stykkishólmur Inn offers comfortable rooms and easy driving distance to the peninsula’s best sights.